Ivorforce/Monoteny/README.md

 - Compiler / LLVM / Virtual Machine
   - See [Transpilation Targets](#Transpilation Targets)
-- OOP / Polymorphism / Classes
+- Runtime Polymorphism / Classes
   - Very complex and of limited use for most mathematical applications.
 - Variadic parameters
   - Seldom used in practice.
 Passing array primitives is more versatile.